The Other Side of Make-Believe

 The Other Side of Make-Believe is the seventh studio album by American rock band Interpol, released on July 15, 2022, through Matador Records.
 Produced by Mark "Flood" Ellis and mixed by Alan Moulder, the album was recorded between September 2021 and January 2022 at Battery Studios in London.
 The songs "Toni", "Something Changed", "Fables", and "Gran Hotel" were released as singles in promotion of the album.
+A music video for the track "Passenger" was also released.
 The album title comes from the opening lyrics of the track "Passenger".

 Music and recording

 The album was written entirely during the COVID-19 pandemic.
 It marked the group's first writing sessions not in person, with Paul Banks in Edinburgh, Daniel Kessler in Spain, and Sam Fogarino in Athens, Georgia; they corresponded via email.

 In the summer of 2021, the three reunited for continued songwriting and rehearsals in a group of houses in the Catskills, and in the autumn began recording of the album in North London with Alan Moulder and Flood, the former of whom previously mixed the band's fourth and fifth albums, Interpol (2010) and El Pintor (2014).
 Banks commented on the uplifting sound of the album, contrary to their trademark typically gloomy tone: "A few of the songs in particular have really unabashedly positive sentiments... something that feels good is the aspiration."

 The album's lead single, "Toni", was released on April 7, 2022, alongside the album's announcement.
 A music video accompanied the single, directed by Van Alpert; the end of the video alludes to a forthcoming second part of the video which was unveiled on April 12 by the release of the video to a new song called "Something Changed".
 This video features two of the same cast as well as singer Paul Banks driving around in an unmarked police car.
 On May 18, the band unveiled a new single for the forthcoming album named “Fables” with a lyric video.
 On July 12, Interpol put out their new single "Gran Hotel" with accompanying music video, which was exclusively released on the band's Facebook page.
 The music video was later released on other platforms on July 15 with the release of the full album.